lubojr/naucse.python.cz/lessons/beginners-en/str/index.md

 *Methods* are like functions - we can call something with them.
 Unlike a function, a method is tied to some *object* (value).
-It is called by writing a colon and a method name just after the object.
+It is called by writing a `dot` and a method name just after the object.
 And then, of course, parentheses, which may contain arguments.

 The String methods `upper()` and `lower()` change the case.